 We have our own purpose-designed facilities which include student study space, quiet study space (accessible 24/7), two lecture halls, three seminar rooms, an auditorium and office space for doctoral researchers and academic staff.

 Our library is entirely digital; we access a wide array of resources including e-journals, e-books and specialist databases through the University’s Templeman library system.
 The required readings are accessible via these resources, and these digital resources are excellent for your further research.
 We additionally have access to an inter-library loan system which will enable you to request hard-to-find books or journal articles from the British Library.

 If you are looking for further study space, you may wish to explore other library facilities in Brussels, including the Royal Library, NATO library and those of the nearby universities, Vrije Universiteit Brussel (VUB) and Université libre de Bruxelles (ULB).
 There are also a number of study-friendly cafés in Brussels, with wifi, coffee and more.

-Sports facilities are available at the neighbouring VUB campus.
-For a nominal fee, you can use these extensive sport facilities.
+Sports facilities are available at the neighbouring VUB campus, where you'll find extensive sport facilities.
 These include a recently renovated swimming pool, athletics track, multi-sports halls, squash courts and sports pitches.
 There is also a fitness centre (Basic-Fit) on the VUB campus, where members can use a wide range of exercise machines (cardio and weights) plus live classes.

 Whatever your career goal, a postgraduate qualification from the Brussels School of International Studies (University of Kent) equips you with an impressive portfolio of skills, specialist knowledge and practical experience to help you succeed in a competitive job market.